 They do not.
 Capsicum capabilities in FreeBSD (and by extension CheriBSD) is analogous to seccomp on Linux.
 It’s used at a per process level in user space to restrict system calls.
 Nor are they related to the withdrawn POSIX capabilities.

-CHERI by contrast, is based on a new ISA (Instruction Set Architecture), and can be used for things like memory safety at a very low level.
+CHERI by contrast, is an architectural feature that extends existing architectures which can be used for things like low level memory safety.
 CHERI capabilities are most often used like fat pointers carrying additional benefits.
 As a general rule, the closer you are tied to the hardware, ie compiler, language runtime, or operating system, the more you care about the CHERI features.

 Ideally, a security conscious application would make use of both OS-based sandboxing and CHERI protections, although it may not be aware of the CHERI features it uses through a trusted computing base (like a compiler).